vseryakov/backendjs/README.md

 * Easily extensible to support any kind of database, provides an experimental database driver on top of Redis with all supported methods as an example.
 * Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
+* Supports Web sessions with CSRF protection
+* Supports Webauthn/Passkeys
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Supports WebSockets connections and process them with the same Express routes as HTTP requests
-* Supports cache/rate-limiter mode using Redis.
+* Supports cache/rate-limiter using Redis.
 * Supports PUB/SUB modes of operations using Redis, NATS.
 * Supports async jobs processing using several work queue implementations on top of SQS, Redis, NATS.
 * REPL (command line) interface for debugging and looking into server internals.
-* Supports push notifications via Webpush, APN and FCM. server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
+* Supports push notifications via Webpush, APN and FCM.
 * Can be used with any MVC, MVVC or other types of frameworks that work on top of, or with, the Express server.
 * AWS support is very well integrated including EC2, S3, DynamoDB, SQS and more.
 * Includes simple log watcher to monitor the log files including system errors.
 * Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.
-* Integrated very light unit testing facility which can be used to test modules and API requests
+* Integrated very light unit testing facility which can be used to test modules and API requests.
 * Supports runtime metrics about the timing on database, requests, cache, memory and request rate limit control
-* Support for Webauthn/Passkeys
 * Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.

 Check out the [Documentation](http://bkjs.io) for more details.